samueldmq/samueldmq-old-website/_posts/2017-03-08-the-next-step.markdown

 </p>

 <p align="justify">
-In HPE, I was part of a team called the Dead Parrot Society (DPS), where I was trusted to prioritize my own work with the goal to make the OpenStack community better, as part of the HPE's commitment to open source.
+In HPE, I was part of a team where I was trusted to prioritize my own work with the goal to make the OpenStack community better, as part of the HPE's commitment to open source.
 </p>

 <p align="justify">